TommiGustafsson-HMP/foam/packages/foam-vscode/README.md

 ### 2. Case-Insensitive Wikilinks

-When `"foam.wikilinks.case-insensitive"` setting is `true`, wikilink parsing is case-insensitive.
+When `"foam.wikilinks.caseInsensitive"` setting is `true`, wikilink parsing is case-insensitive.

 #### Example